NUNLP/msha-422-course/README.md

 # MSHA 422
-## Python notebooks and resources for MSHA 422
+## Python notebooks and other resources